 STEP 6: ROADMAP, BUDGET AND METRICS

-The steps above yields the playing field of the strategy – and now comes the easier part: Develop a high-level roadmap, and identify and prioritize coherent actions/projects that will lead towards the future states within each theme.
+The steps above yield the playing field of the strategy – and now comes the easier part: Develop a high-level roadmap, and identify and prioritize coherent actions/projects that will lead towards the future states within each theme.

 Ensure transparency regarding budget, and design clear metrics for success and as a basis for follow-up pr. theme.

-It may be relevant to add more details to the immediate projects – but at this state, that should be straight forward.
+It may be relevant to add more details to the immediate projects – but at this state, that should be straightforward.